att/netarbiter/sds/ceph-docker/examples/helm/README.md

 ```
 Otherwise, you may replace K8s nodes' `/etc/resolv.conf` with `/etc/resolv.conf` in a ceph-mon pod (e.g., ceph-mon-0) by Ctrl-C & Ctrl-V.

-[2] About `docker-image-kubectl-ubuntu-16.04`:
+[2] About `docker-image-kubectl-ubuntu-16.04/Dockerfile`:
-To generate ceph keys (`ceph/templates/jobs/job.yaml`), we create a docker image with `docker-image-kubectl-ubuntu-16.04/Dockerfile`.
+This image is used in `ceph/templates/jobs/job.yaml`.